Objections & refusals

 Jurisdiction

-Australia, including Madrid Protocol designations examined by IP Australia
+Australia and New Zealand, including Madrid Protocol designations examined by IP Australia or IPONZ

-Attorney-led assessment of whether the objection is fixable or signals a deeper filing issue
+Expert assessment of whether the objection is fixable or points to a deeper problem with the application.

-Clear advice on when to argue, when to amend, and when to rethink the application
+Straight advice on when to argue, when to amend, and when to step back and rethink.

-Support through evidence, submissions, and hearings if the matter does not resolve quickly
+Full support through evidence, submissions, and hearings if the matter doesn’t resolve at the examination stage.

 What’s included